bartoszbialecki/tester-sample-app/docs/process.md

     - run tests
     - deploy application to Heroku

-6. If succeded, the application should be deployed on Heroku and docker image shoudl be created and deployed on docker hub, otherwise the owner of the repository should get an email from the Travis CI about a failed build
+6. If succeded, the application should be deployed on Heroku and docker image shoudl be created and deployed on docker hub and gitlab container registry, otherwise the owner of the repository should get an email from the Travis CI about a failed build

 ## Diagram of the process